YOUNG WOMEN AND THE FUTURE WORLD OF WORK

 The COVID-19 pandemic has exacerbated and underlined women’s vulnerability in the labor market, while also accelerating the demand for workers with advanced digital skills.
 There is a serious risk that women will fall even further behind in terms of access to the world of work if the skills mismatch is not resolved.

-This four-part series takes a closer look at young women’s employment challenges in Ghana and Senegal and proposes corrective actions to minimize inequalities and strengthen young women’s skills for tomorrow’s work environment.
+This five-part series takes a closer look at young women’s employment challenges in Ghana and Senegal and proposes corrective actions to minimize inequalities and strengthen young women’s skills for tomorrow’s work environment.
 The series is based on two case studies of young women’s employment challenges in Ghana and Senegal conducted by ACET in 2020, where researchers collected life stories from the childhood, education history, and career paths of young women to identify turning points in their interaction with the world of work.

 In Ghana and Senegal, as in the rest of the continent, young women in particular face significantly worse working conditions, limited opportunities for career advancement, and a lack of access to critical resources.
 Research sheds light on the kind of inequalities women face in education and the labor market, and the way development plans and policy actions have sought to address them.